natstheway/AD-Security-Resources/README.md

 <p>4.
 Generate HTML report of AD Security Posture - Pingcastle :
   https://github.com/vletoux/pingcastle

+<p>5 Delegation attacks

+<p>5.1 Unconstrained Delegation
+When a user authenticates to a computer that has unresitricted kerberos delegation privilege turned on, authenticated user's TGT ticket gets saved to that computer's memory.
+It will be possible to extract the same once the system is compromised.

+<p>5.2 Constrained Delegation
+If you have compromised a user account or a computer (machine account) that has kerberos constrained delegation enabled, it's possible to impersonate any domain user (including administrator) and authenticate to a service that the user account is trusted to delegate to.

+<p>5.3 Resource Based Constrained Delegation
+It's possible to gain code execution with elevated privileges on a computer if you have WRITE privilege on that computer's AD object.

 <p><h2> References : </h2>
 Huge list of AD security resources available below : https://adsecurity.org/